New Economy Washington Frontline Community Fellowship

 Fellows can anticipate a commitment of two and a half hours of cohort time every other month in addition to self-directed project work and time to connect to technical support.
 Availability for interviews, sharing media and content for amplifying your work.

-We are accepting Letters of Interest from frontline communities of color – individuals and teams such as entrepreneurs, community leaders, and organizations such as nonprofits, small businesses, etc. who have a backing from communities they intend to benefit.
+We are accepting Applications from frontline communities of color – individuals and teams such as entrepreneurs, community leaders, and organizations such as nonprofits, small businesses, etc. who have a backing from communities they intend to benefit.
 Project applicants and projects should be based in Washington State and demonstrate benefits to King County residents.

 How to Apply